pictoune/TADI/README.md

   ```bash
   python <script_name>.py
   ```
-- Otherwise if it is written in a jupyter notebook, you need to initiate the notebook first:
+- Otherwise if it is written in a *jupyter notebook*, you need to initiate the notebook first:
   ```bash
     jupyter-notebook
   ```